Powerful peace of mind. That’s what Vivint says they offer. And we just happen to agree.

 Vivint also continues to offer every smart home feature and integration you could imagine.
 This includes smart lighting and temperature control, smart security sensors, and smart door locks.
 And you can control everything using their award-winning Vivint Smart Hub panel and Vivint mobile app.2

-Learn more about Travis and our methodology →
+Learn more about Rob and our methodology →

 Since we wanted to find out what actual Vivint customers were saying, we collected ratings from 38 Vivint customers throughout the first quarter of 2022 via an online survey.
 The majority rated Vivint “five stars” in most categories.
 One-star ratings from a few unhappy campers did drag the averages down.